Learn About Waterhouse-Friderichsen Syndrome

 How do I prevent Waterhouse-Friderichsen Syndrome?

-To prevent WFS caused by meningococcal bacteria, a vaccine is available.
+To reduce the risk of WFS caused by meningococcal bacteria, a vaccine against the bacteria is available.

 What are the latest Waterhouse-Friderichsen Syndrome Clinical Trials?